- General Requirements for Admission to the Graduate School

 Approval for admission to the Graduate School is required of all graduate students.

 Graduate School admission does not imply admission to candidacy for an advanced degree.
-Candidacy will be granted only after a period of successful graduate work and after compliance with the conditions and course of study established by the University and its departments, schools, and colleges.
+Candidacy will be granted only after a period of successful graduate work and when compliance with the conditions and course of study established by the University and its departments, schools, and colleges have been met.

 The total enrollment of graduate students is limited.
 All applications to the Graduate School are subject to whatever provisions may limit the enrollment of graduate students.
 Admission is granted for not more than one academic year.
 Students who do not attend the University for four or more terms, including the term of admission, must reapply.
 Graduate students who have been enrolled may stop out for a maximum of two years including the last semester of enrollment.
 If another institution is attended during the two-year timeframe, the student must reapply.